rubencaro/plugger/README.md

 ## Development

-Run `mix test.watch` to run tests anytime a file is changed.
-Refer to [its repo](https://github.com/lpil/mix-test.watch) for tweakings.
+Run `./watch.sh` to run tests anytime a file is changed.
+See `rerun.sh` for tweakings.